Vaguery/pushforth-ruby/README.md

 Some ideas from [von Thun's introduction to the Joy language (PDF)](http://www.complang.tuwien.ac.at/anton/euroforth/ef01/thun01.pdf) make a lot of sense, too.

-- `:primrec` Primitive recursion, but there's an interesting problem with termination conditions there....
 - `:signum` (`sgn`)
 - `:pred` predecessor, for integers, characters, strings
 - `:succ` successor